Cooling and entangling ultracold atoms in optical lattices

-Highly efficient cooling is obtained when the atomic gases in the reservoirs cross a critical point to the superfluid phase.
-To characterize the cooling performance, we control the initial entropy by changing the adiabaticity or duration of the lattice loading \cite{Pichler:2010,Dolfi:2015}.
+Temperature of the samples is fitted based on particle and entropy conservation at different $\Delta/U$.
+Fig. \ref{Fig:f3}A shows $\bar{n}_{\text{det}}$ of the odd subsystem as a function of $\Delta/U$ at two experimental settings.
+The phase transition at the edge of the plateaus leads to sudden changes of the occupancies, which allows the thermometer to access ultra-low temperatures.
+In these samples, the lowest temperature achieved is $k_\text{B} T_f=0.046(10)U$.
+To characterize the cooling performance, we control the entropy by changing the adiabaticity or duration of the lattice loading \cite{Pichler:2010,Dolfi:2015}.
 For each superlattice loading sequence, a Mott insulator with central density $\bar{n}=2$ is prepared by setting $\Delta$=0 to disable the cooling effect.
-Thereby the initial entropy is deduced from the parity measurement.
-As shown in Fig. \ref{Fig:f3}d, only if the initial entropy achieves a critical value $\mathcal{S}/N \sim 0.17 k_{\text{B}}$, the cooling power becomes strong and the entropy of the samples reduces significantly.
-This corresponds to a phase transition of the reservoir from a normal fluid to a superfluid \cite{Trotzky:2010}, which shifts to a value below $k_{\text{B}} \ln2/(2\bar{n}) = 0.20 k_{\text{B}}$ as the system equilibrates at non-zero tunneling strength (Methods).
+Thereby the entropy in the absence of cooling is deduced from the parity measurement.
+As shown in Fig. \ref{Fig:f3}B, only if the entropy without cooling achieves a critical value $\mathcal{S}/N \sim 0.17 k_{\text{B}}$, the cooling power becomes strong and the entropy of the samples reduces significantly.
+This corresponds to a phase transition of the reservoir from a normal fluid to a superfluid \cite{Trotzky:2010}, which shifts to a value below $k_{\text{B}} \ln2/(2\bar{n}) = 0.20 k_{\text{B}}$ as the system equilibrates at non-zero tunneling strength \cite{SM}.
 The experimental results are in excellent agreement with the quantum Monte-Carlo simulations.
-Losing less than half of the total atoms in the reservoir ($\sim$1.5/3.5), we lower the entropy per particle in the large samples to $\mathcal{S}/N = 1.9^{+1.7}_{-0.4} \times 10^{-3} k_{\text{B}}$, corresponding to a 65-fold reduction of the initial entropy.
-Besides the entropy inherent in the 2D gas, the intrinsic heating induced by the lattice loading is $0.025(2) k_{\text{B}}$ per particle (Methods).
-The drastic entropy reduction shows that the cooling power has exceeded the heating rate of the optical lattices.
+In addition, the temperatures of smaller samples can be determined from the density profiles, which are consistent with the thermometry method above.
+Losing less than half of the total atoms in the reservoir ($\sim$1.5/3.5), we lower the entropy per particle in the large samples to $\mathcal{S}/N = 1.9^{+1.7}_{-0.4} \times 10^{-3} k_{\text{B}}$, corresponding to a 65-fold reduction of the original entropy.
+Besides the entropy inherent in the 2D gas, the intrinsic heating induced by the light-induced scattering during the lattice loading process is $0.025(2) k_{\text{B}}$ per particle \cite{SM}, indicating that the cooling power has exceeded the heating rate of the optical lattices.